Appraisal District Operations

 A board of directors governs CAD operations and establishes goals and policies.
 State law requires that if the county tax assessor-collector is not appointed to the CAD board, the county assessor-collector serves as a non-voting CAD director.
 County tax assessor-collectors, however, are ineligible to serve if they serve as the chief appraiser or if the county commissioners’ court contracted for county taxes to be collected by another taxing unit or the CAD.

-CAD boards in 217 districts have legal counsel on retainer.
-CADs reported that 196 boards — same as last year — have purchased liability insurance with an average coverage per board of more than $1 million.
+CAD boards in 213 districts have legal counsel on retainer.
+CADs reported that 196 boards — two less than last year — have purchased liability insurance with an average coverage per board of more than $1 million.

 Appraisal review boards